Bias-Aware Conformal Prediction for Metric-Based Imaging Pipelines: Theoretical Analysis

-Using this setup, we prove the following relationship for the length of a CP prediction interval using asymmetric non-conformity scores, under bias $b$: \begin{theorem} Given biased predictions for a fresh test point $\hat Y_{n+1}^b = \hat Y_{n+1}^0+b$, the lengths for $L_1$ and CQR non-conformity scores computed using asymmetric adjustments are bias-independent:
+Using this setup, we prove the following relationship for the length of a CP prediction interval using asymmetric non-conformity scores, under bias $b$: \begin{proposition} Given biased predictions for a fresh test point $\hat Y_{n+1}^b = \hat Y_{n+1}^0+b$, the lengths for $L_1$ and CQR non-conformity scores computed using asymmetric adjustments are bias-independent: $L_{asym}(\hat Y_{n+1}^b)=L_{asym}(\hat Y_{n+1}^0)$, where $L_{asym}(\hat Y_{n+1}^b)$ and $L_{asym}(\hat Y_{n+1}^0)$ are the interval lengths computed using asymmetric adjustments for predictions with and without bias.